ValsogardEnterprise/websites-content/src/dragoslav/blog/D6 - What makes me $500,000 a year developer.md

 # I understand all people's perspectives and interests

+# Extremely wide range of skills and experiences

+"Jack of all trades is a master of none" is a very popular quote nowadays.

 # Speed
 in this blog post I'm going to tell you something.